Maria Quisling: Later life, death and legacy

 Quisling had all her life in Norway complained of various health issues and often spent time at recreation institutions.
 In the post-war years, her health deteriorated and she had frequent visits to physicians and psychologists.
 Her health problems included rheumatism, back problem, eye problems and depression.
 As she aged, she had signs of dementia.
 In 1977, she was long-term hospitalized at Ullevål hospital and in 1978 she was moved to a nursing home at Uranienborg where she lived until her death on 17 January 1980.
 She was buried in the Quisling family grave at Gjerpen Churchyard.

 A member of the Russian Orthodox Church, Maria Quisling had a Christian faith.
 In the 1930s, she had contact with the Oxford Group.
 In her later years she was visited by a woman from Oslo Inner Mission Society and when she was hospitalized, she had regular visitors from the Catholic Church.

-In 1976, she decided in her will that her assets after her death should fund an endowment, Vidkun og Maria Quisling's legat, later called Maria Quislings legat, which should be administrated by Oslo Inner City Mission and each year give economic help to elderly people in dire economic situations.
+In 1976, she decided in her will that her assets after her death should fund an endowment, Vidkun og Maria Quisling's legat, later called Maria Quislings legat, which should be administered by Oslo Inner City Mission and each year give economic help to elderly people in dire economic situations.
 The basic capital is around 2.4 million kr.
 Money is distributed after applications before Christmas.

 She bequeathed documents from Vidkun to the library of University of Oslo.
 The executor of Maria Quisling's will was Finn Thrana, a supreme court advocate and former Quisling regime official.